 Wacky rigging soft plastics is an amazing technique.
 Here is everything you need to know about it to catch more bass.
-The wacky rig is known to give your soft plastic baits more action, and can be employed in a lot of different ways.
+The wacky rig is known to give your soft plastic baits more action and can be employed in many ways.
 This post will help you understand the basics of using this popular technique, and all the possible variations to wacky rigging.
-The mission here is to help you know the in’s and outs of the wacky rig to get you “Kraken” bass!
+The mission here is to help you know the ins and outs of the wacky rig to get you “Kraken” bass!

 These wacky rigging tricks have helped me catch a ton of bass.
 The wacky rig is my favorite way to fish soft plastic worms.
 It’s also the perfect rig for your friends who don’t have a clue about bass fishing but want to learn how.
 Make sure to share this post with them, and hopefully you can put a few of these tricks to use yourself.

-Wacky rigging, or the wacky rig often refers to how you hook your soft plastic when fishing for bass.
+Wacky rigging, or the wacky rig, often refers to how you hook your soft plastic when fishing for bass.
 The wacky rig is mainly used when fishing with soft plastic worms.
-When you here the words “wacky rigged” this generally means the hook is sitting right in the middle of the worm.
-This set up allows your soft plastic to have incredible action as you move it through the water.
+When you hear the words “wacky rigged”, this generally means the hook is sitting right in the middle of the worm.
+This set-up allows your soft plastic to have incredible action as you move it through the water.

-On the wacky rig your bait will subtly twitch as you pull it, and the wacky rig also enables your bait to wobble as it falls.
-If you watch bait fish in the water when they swim, both their head and their tail’s move side to side.
+On the wacky rig, your bait will subtly twitch as you pull it.
+The wacky rig also enables your bait to wobble as it falls.
+If you watch bait fish in the water when they swim, both their head and their tails move side-to-side.
 The wacky rig enables your bait to closely mimic those movements.
 This is what entices bass to bite when rigging your baits this way.

-Here is a simple diagram of what a basic wacky rig looks like to help you understand what people are talking about when the say, “I rigged it wacky style.”
+Here is a simple diagram of what a basic wacky rig looks like to help you understand what people are talking about when they say, “I rigged it wacky style.”

 Wacky Rigging Weightless

-When wacky rigging weightless the best bait, hands down, is a Yamamoto 4 or 5 inch senko.
+When wacky rigging weightless, the best bait–hands down–is a Yamamoto 4 or 5 inch senko.
 I’m sure you could try it with other smaller worms, but typically your larger stick style baits work best.
-They are heavy enough to where you can get some distance out of your casts.
-Plus, their slow wobbling fall on the wacky rig with these baits gets bites.
-One cool trick is to use a wacky rigging tool, and slip some rubber o-rings over the middle of your bait.
-Place your hook through the rubber ring, and you are going to save yourself some cash from losing those stick baits when they get thrashed by the bass.
+They are heavy enough get some distance out of your casts.
+Plus, their slow, wobbling fall on the wacky rig gets bites.
+One cool trick is to use a wacky rigging tool, slipping some rubber o-rings over the middle of your bait.
+Place your hook through the rubber ring and you are going to save yourself some cash from losing those stick baits when they get thrashed by the bass.
 Just a simple small size 1 gamakatsu finesse wide gap hook can’t be beat for fishing a weightless wacky rig.

 Wacky Rigging a Drop Shot

-Wacky rigging a worm on a drop shot rig is lethal.
+Wacky rigging a worm on a drop shot rig is lethal…for the bass.
 I’ve experimented between both nose hooking and wacky rigging on a drop shot.
 The wacky rig outperforms a nose hook hands down with the finesse worms.
-Wacky rigging just gives the bait a wobbling action which can’t be duplicated with a nose hook.
-Two awesome worms for wacky rigging on the drop shot are the classic roboworm which comes in a million colors, and the jackall flick shake worm.
+Wacky rigging gives the bait a wobbling action which can’t be duplicated with a nose hook.
+Two awesome worms for wacky rigging on the drop shot are the classic roboworm, which comes in a million colors, and the jackall flick shake worm.
 The drop shot wacky worm performs best when the bass are deep and you need to get down to them.
-This method also works when bass are just plainly tight lipped and you need some bites.
+This method also works when bass are being tight lipped and you need some bites.
 I’ve caught more fish on a drop shot wacky rigged worm than any other set up in my arsenal.

 Wacky Rigging with Weight